Breakfast With Narcissus

 Pooling their willpower, Ham and Dutch retract Coriander’s hand before it reaches the bowl.

-HAM: We got you cider.
+HAM: We got you apple cider.

 HAM: I know you’re scared of the dark, Mouse, but that’s a potted plant.

 MOUSE: I’m not scared!
-I’m adjusting.
+I’m just adjusting.

-Babies of the Twenty-Fourth Century, Ham and Dutch are accustomed to a world without light pollution, but Mouse, who was born two hundred years earlier, is not.
-Absolute darkness takes getting used to, as does the fact people are again eating things that come out of animals.
-Like bee vomit.
+Children of the Twenty-Fourth Century, Ham and Dutch are accustomed to a world without light pollution, but Mouse, who was born two hundred years before them, is not.
+Absolute blackness takes getting used to, as does eating things that come out of animals, stuff like what bees throw up in the privacy of their waxy hives.
+Coriander shoves their hands into their pockets and chides themself for not wearing gloves; after just ten minutes in the cold, the electric prickle in their fingers is strong enough to reanimate a corpse, specifically the corpse of a dead debate about hot air balloons.

-MOUSE: I’d still jump.
+MOUSE: Yes and I’d still jump.

 HAM: You can’t be serious.

-DUTCH: Ham, consider the source...
+DUTCH: Ham, consider the source.

 HAM: Of course.
 I’m sorry, Mouse.